aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iresourceloadingargs/uri/_index.md

 ## uri property
-URI of the resource which is used for downloading if [`IResourceLoadingCallback.resource_loading`](/slides/python-net/aspose.slides/iresourceloadingcallback/resource_loading)
+URI of the resource which is used for downloading if **Aspose.Slides.IResourceLoadingCallback.ResourceLoading(Aspose.Slide**
             returns [`ResourceLoadingAction.DEFAULT`](/slides/python-net/aspose.slides/resourceloadingaction/DEFAULT).
             Initially it's set to original URI of the resource, but can be redefined to any value.